Home

 ~ Daughter Anna "Elizabeth" (Reider) Weiser ~

 When the federal census was taken in 1870, the Weisers made their home in Earlville, Oley Township, Berks County, where Daniel was a sawyer.
-In 1880, continuing to live in Oley Township, the 66-year-old Daniel made a living as a farmer.
-Daniel passed away in 1890.
+In 1880, continuing to live in Friedensburg (Oley), the 66-year-old Daniel made a living as a farmer.

 Daughter Catherine Weiser (1861-1885) was born in 1861 in Berks County.
 In about 1883, she married Ammon B. Stitzer (1861-1916), the son of August and (?)
 (Bridegam) Stitzer.
 They are said to have had one son, Ammon W. Stitzer.
-Sadly, Catherine died at the young age of 24, leaving Ammon as a single parent.
-He married a second time, to Alice Schaeffer, and they had at least four children of their own: Samuel Stitzer, Clarence Stitzer, Florence Stitzer and William E. Stitzer.
+Sadly, Catherine died at the young age of 24, in 1885, leaving Ammon as a single parent.
+He married a second time, in about 1886, to Clara M. Schaeffer (`868-1942).
+(The second wife's name also has been given as "Alice.")
+They had at least five children of their own: Clinton E. Stitzer, William E. Stitzer, Clarence Stitzer, Samuel Stitzer and Florence Stitzer.
 Ammon was a member of the Kutztown Council of the Junior Order of United American Mechanics and the K. of F. of New Jerusalem.
 Ammon died in Fleetwood, Berks County, at the age of 54, on March 5, 1916.
-At the time of his death, son Samuel lived in Fleetwood; son Clarence and daughter Florence at home; and son William in Muskogee, OK.
+He was interred at the New Jerusalem Church.
+At the time of his death, Ammon's son Samuel lived in Fleetwood; son Clarence and daughter Florence at home; and son William in Muskogee, OK.
+Clara outlived her husband by more than a quarter of a century.
+Heartache struck again on Feb.
+7, 1912, when her son Clinton E. Stitzer died at the age of 25.
+She passed away at the age of 73 years, six months and 24 days on May 14, 1942.
+She is buried with Ammon and her son Clinton at the New Jerusalem Church in Berks County.

 Daughter Amelia Rebecca Weiser (1865- ? ) married Harry W. Kiefer (or "Kieffer"), the son of George S. and Rachel B. Kieffer.
 They were wed on March 21, 1891 in Oley Township.
 The Kieffers lived in Reading and had two known children -- Ella Kieffer and Valey W. Degler.
 Harry passed away sometime before October 1951.